Sea of Thieves: Live service

 Sea of Thieves saw frequent collaborations with other Microsoft franchises.
 The Bird and Bear Figurehead, based on Rare's own Banjo-Kazooie series, was released in July 2018.
 Ships based on the Halo series and the Gears of War franchise were released in June and November 2019 respectively, as well as a ship set based on Ori and the Will of the Wisps released in March 2020.
 Rare also expanded Sea of Thieves to other media.
 It had partnered with Mongoose Publishing to release a tabletop game titled Sea of Thieves Roleplaying Game in October 2019.
 Titan Comics debuted a comic series written by Jeremy Whitley in March 2018.
 Titan Books also worked with Rare to publish an art book named Tales from the Sea of Thieves.
-A free expansion titled A Pirate's Life, which is based on Disney's Pirates of the Caribbean franchise, was released on June 22, 2021, and spans five Tall Tales.
+A free expansion titled A Pirate's Life, which is based on Disney's Pirates of the Caribbean franchise, was released on 22 June 2021, and spans five Tall Tales.
 The expansion was in development for about two years.
-A second free expansion titled The Legend of Monkey Island, based on Lucasfilm Games' Monkey Island series, was released on July 20, 2023, and spans three Tall Tales.
+A second free expansion titled The Legend of Monkey Island, based on Lucasfilm Games' Monkey Island series, was released on 20 July 2023, and spans three Tall Tales.
+A cosmetic set based on the Destiny series was released in March 2025.

 Reception

 Critical reception

 Sea of Thieves received "mixed or average" reviews from critics according to review aggregator website Metacritic.
 Most critics agreed that the game had potential to be successful but lamented that the game suffered from a lack of content and questioned Rare's decision to release it as a full-priced product.
 The game's graphics and the game physics also received praise.

 The multiplayer portion of the game was well received.
 Jordan Devore from Destructoid noted that with a full crew, the game could get chaotic and situations could turn volatile very quickly.
 He added that cooperation with strangers could create unforgettable experiences for players which could be deeply satisfying.
 Peter Brown from GameSpot also enjoyed coordinating with other players and goofing around, though he remarked that some players were trolling others which caused the experience to be frustrating.
-Jeff Grubb from VentureBeat also enjoyed the game, saying that playing with strangers often created numerous hilarious moments.
 Kyle Hilliard from Game Informer stated that each session "results in a story" due to the emergent gameplay, and praised Rare for successfully creating an excellent "pirate simulator" and "manufacturing a digital playground that is fun to explore".
 Sam Loveridge from GamesRadar likewise commented that the game is "an anecdote generator at its very best" due to its emergent storytelling.
 Brandin Tyrrel from IGN stated that "Sea of Thieves works well when treated like a chat room or a party game, where it serves as catalyst for having a good time with the people you're with".